ynput/ayon-documentation/website/docs/dev_contribute.md

 ## Contribution Guidelines

 ### Branching Strategy

-Ayon loosely follows Git Flow for branching, and there are three important (protected) branches:
+AYON loosely follows Git Flow for branching, and there are three important (protected) branches:
 - `main` - Production branch with the latest stable realase.
 Each release being a new tag.
 - `develop` - Development branch, all Pull Requests target this branch.
 - `release/3.x.x` - Testing branch for a release, once a release branch is created, no new features are accepted for the given release.